Kat Presley

 stops being theory

-and becomes your grandmother’s hands,
+your grandmother’s hands,

 doing the work.